Kruger National Park is home to an amazing abundance of flora. There are around 1,982 species of plants.

 The sausage tree is a funny looking tree with giant sausages dangling off rope-like stems!
 Of course they’re not really sausages, but giant seed pods.

-Fever trees are characterised by their pale green trunks.
+are characterised by their pale green trunks.
 They get their name from their native swampy environments.
 Where the trees grew the malaria carrying mosquitoes also lived.

 Put simply, the umbrella thorn tree looks like an umbrella with its flat-topped canopy.
 It is only one of a few trees which can withstand very harsh, dry conditions.